cloudeight/style-guidelines/css/README.md

 }
 ```

-The same goes for declaring each sides' padding in the shorthand.
+The same goes for declaring each sides' padding in the shorthand property.
 Declaring each side should be avoided if all values are the same.

 **Good:**